totallynotdavid/image-generation/readme.md

 The package is a good fit for:

-- Social media or chat bots that need consistent image effects.
+- Social media or chat bots that need consistent image effects
-- Messaging applications that add image filters or overlays.
+- Messaging applications that add image filters or overlays

 ## Available transformations